BlueSquare23/web-lgsm/docs/DESIGN.md

 ---

 ## 2. Overview
-- **Project Goals**: The goal of this project is to provide an easy to install, maintain, and user web interface for managing game servers on a single machine or across multiple servers.
+- **Project Goals**: The goal of this project is to provide an easy to install, maintain, and use web interface for managing LGSM game servers (optionally within containers) on a single machine or across multiple servers.
 - **Technology Stack/Dependencies**:
   * Language: [Python 3](https://www.python.org/)
   * Web Framework: [Flask](https://palletsprojects.com/p/flask/)